Francis Forde (East India Company officer)

-Francis Forde (1718–1770) was born in Seaforde in Ireland in about 1718.
-He was the seventh son of Mathew Forde MP of Seaforde, Co.
-Down.
+Francis Forde (c.
+1718 – disappeared 27 December 1769) was an Anglo-Irish army officer.
+Born in Seaforde, County Down, he was the seventh son of Irish parliamentarian Mathew Forde.
 He entered Trinity College Dublin in 1734 and left with a B.A. in 1738.
-Adopting a military career, he joined Colonel Aldercron's 39th Regiment as a British army officer who served in India with Robert Clive during the eighteenth century.
+Pursuing a military career, he was commissioned into the British Army's 39th Regiment of Foot before serving with the Bengal Army in India under Robert Clive during the Carnatic Wars.

-Early Indian Service
+Early Indian service

 He first arrived in India in the mid-1740s during the War of the Austrian Succession.
-By 1746 he was a Captain in the 39th Regiment of Foot.
-In 1755 at the request of Clive he resigned his commission in the regular British Army to take up a post in the British East India Company's forces.
+By 1746, he was a Captain in the 39th Regiment of Foot.
+In 1755, at the request of Clive he resigned his commission in the British Army to serve in Bengal Army of the East India Company.
 He was soon the British second in command in Bengal following the Battle of Calcutta.
 He served with Clive in the subsequent Battle of Plassey.
-On the first anniversary he threw a major party in honour of the victory.
+On the first anniversary, he threw a major party in honour of the victory.